-lare side effects
+Rare side effects

-hese may affect up to 1 in 1,000 people:

-a group of symptoms together including: fever, nausea, vomiting, headache, stiff neck and extreme sensitivity to bright light.
+- These may affect up to 1 in 1,000 people - skin reaction that causes red spots or patches on the skin, that may look like a target or "bulls-eye" with a dark red centre surrounded by paler red - with a dark red centre surrounded by paler red rings (erythema multiforme) a group of symptoms together including: fever, nausea, vomiting, headache, stiff neck and extreme sensitivity to bright light.
 This may be caused by an inflammation of the membranes that cover the brain and spinal cord (meningitis).
-These symptoms usually disappear once treatment is stopped however if the symptoms continue or get worse contact your doctor rapid, uncontrollable eye movements (nystagmus).

-a life-threatening skin reaction (Stevens-Johnson syndrome): (see also the information at the beginning of Section 4) titchy eyes, with discharge and crusty eyelids itchy eyes, with discharge and crusty eyelids (conjunctivitis)
+These symptoms usually disappear once treatment is stopped however if the symptoms continue or get worse contact your doctor rapid, uncontrollable eye movements (nystagmus). a life-threatening skin reaction (Stevens-Johnson syndrome): (see also the information at the beginning of Section 4) itchy eyes, with discharge and crusty eyelids (conjunctivitis)